High Spirits (film): Plot

 Having learned about the current situation with the castle, all the ghosts including Plunkett's father, decide to help by staging a full-scale paranormal event.
-On the verge of leaving the castle, the ghosts strip the Americans half-naked, sabotage their means of transport, knock the phone lines out, and force them back into the castle through a manifested thunderstorm.
+On the verge of leaving the castle, the ghosts sabotage their means of transport, strip the Americans half-naked, knock the phone lines out, and force them back into the castle through a manifested thunderstorm.
 Jack is spirited away and brought to Mary by her talking horse, Reynaldo.
 He soon learns of the story behind Mary's murder and that her marriage was an unhappy one arranged by her father.
 Meanwhile, Sharon finds herself enamored of Martin.
-Realizing how much Jack truly loves and cares about Mary, Lavinia decides to help him out by handing him a book which reveals that true love can bring the dead back to life on Halloween night (which is the following night and the one night of every year where ghosts turn into flesh) so long as the lovers do not have sex.
+Realizing how much Jack truly loves and cares about Mary, Lavinia decides to help him out by handing him a book which reveals that true love can bring the dead back to life on Halloween night (which is the following night and the one night of every year when ghosts turn into flesh) so long as the lovers do not have sex.

 On Halloween night, Plunkett, his staff, and the guests suffer more hauntings.
 Jack and Mary have sex.
 Because of this, Mary becomes a living but rotting old corpse.
 Sharon professes her true love to Martin, whereas Jack gives Mary a kiss of true love which restores her original youth.
-As dawn approaches, Sharon aims to embrace Martin in her arms, but accidentally falls out the window and dies.
-Mary disappears.
+As dawn approaches, Sharon aims to embrace Martin in her arms, but accidentally falls out the window and dies and Mary disappears.
 However, when lying by what appears to be his wife's "corpse", Jack finds out that it is actually Mary, in Sharon's clothes, having been resurrected.
-Jack and Mary kiss again.
-Sharon, now a ghost in Mary's wedding dress, kisses Martin before they vanish.
+Jack and Mary kiss again whereas Sharon, now a ghost in Mary's wedding dress, kisses Martin before they vanish.

-Despite the shocking experience, the guests have actually enjoyed their stay at the hotel and Clay promises to recommend Plunkett's castle as "the most haunted castle in the world", saving Plunkett and his staff from financial ruin.
+Despite the shocking experience, the guests have actually enjoyed their stay at the hotel and Clay promises to recommend Plunkett's castle as "the most haunted castle in the Western Hemisphere", saving Plunkett and his staff from financial ruin.
 Another guest, Brother Tony, a priest who was there for a vacation before taking his final vows, resigns from his state of priesthood to pursue a romantic relationship with guest Miranda.
 Jack decides to stay and dances with Mary before proposing to her.
 Martin and Sharon appear, and the two couples dance together.

 Reception

 The film received negative reviews from critics.
 On Rotten Tomatoes it has a 31% rating based on 16 reviews.
+Daryl Hannah was nominated for the Golden Raspberry Award for Worst Supporting Actress at the 9th Golden Raspberry Awards.

 Home media

-Scream Factory released the film on Blu-ray Disc in 2015.
+Scream Factory released the film on Blu-ray disc in 2015.
 It was packaged as a double feature with Vampire's Kiss on February 13, 2015.
 The film was released on Blu-ray from Final Cut on August 24, 2020 in the UK.